zack-bishop/typescript-learning/README.md

 ### 49. "let" and "const"
 * [https://kangax.github.io/compat-table/es6/](https://kangax.github.io/compat-table/es6/)
 * `const`: Constants, cannot be changed.
+  * One exception is if the `const` is an array or object.
+You can `.push` to arrays or objects.
 * `let`: A variable that can be changed, very similar to `var`.
 * Why no use `var`?
   * `var` has weird scope.